Open Enrollment season in the United States happens every year.

 Identify key coverage needs.
 Take a look at every covered member in your family.
 Are some of their needs for healthcare different from yours?
 If so, consider separate policies with relevant coverages and limitations.

 Do you also have to take into consideration health insurance if you grow your team?
 How much should you budget?
 How much of the premiums can you afford to sponsor?
 Plan ahead.

 Health insurance for remote teams should be considered differently than health insurance for local employees.

 Use a health insurance advisor.
 IT’S FREE!
 Working with someone like me who is very experienced and well versed in both the healthcare and health insurance industry can give the quality advice and peace of mind you need to feel confident about your decision.

-I offer FREE 15 minute consultations for ANY health insurance situation that you may have.
+I offer 15 minute consultations for ANY health insurance situation that you may have.
 Got a tough situation?
-I can SOLVE it, in 15 minutes, FOR FREE.
+I can SOLVE it in 15 minutes.